LimnoTech/GitHub-Training-EL/PythonInfo.md

 Python 2.0 was released on 16 October 2000, with many major new features, including a cycle-detecting garbage collector and support for Unicode.[44]

-Python 3 info here!!!
+Python 3 info here!!

-## Design philosophy and features
+# Design philosophy and features

 Python is a multi-paradigm programming language.
 Object-oriented programming and structured programming are fully supported, and many of its features support functional programming and aspect-oriented programming (including by metaprogramming[57] and metaobjects (magic methods)).[58]
 Many other paradigms are supported via extensions, including design by contract[59][60] and logic programming.[61]